By Stephanie Ciccarelli

 An untrained voice, while it can be both beautiful and functional, has the potential to run wild and render you voiceless!

-Hear from guest blogger, Blake Sanders, as he shares a number of essential tips for voice control in today's VOX Daily.
+Hear from guest blogger, Blake Sanders, as he shares a number of essential tips for voice control and how you can control your voice in today's VOX Daily.

 By Blake Sanders